rockstor/rockstor-doc/openvpn_howto.rst

 Installing OpenVPN Rock-on
 --------------------------

-First please consider the pre-requisites for any Rockstor Rockon; these are linked to at the :ref:`top <openvpn_rockon>` of this document.
+First please consider the pre-requisites for any Rockstor Rock-on; these are linked to at the :ref:`top <openvpn_rockon>` of this document.

 .. image:: openvpn_install.png